openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 * logged in as the kubeadmin user, execute the following:

-Using an example with a user called buzz1 in a project call test05
+Using an example with a user called buzz1 in a project called buzz1
 ```
 ./install.sh -h
 ./install.sh -p buzz1 -u buzz1 -d /tmp/buzz1